duanzhiihao/CEPDOF_tools/README.md

 Our evaluation code is built upon `pycocotools` so the usage is similar to it, except that we require `[cx, cy, w, h, degree (clockwise)]` for each bounding box.
 An exapmle for evaluation on CEPDOF is provided in [eval_demo.ipynb](https://github.com/duanzhiihao/CEPDOF_tools/blob/master/eval_demo.ipynb).
 The detection results should be in the JSON format like `video_0_results.json`.

 # Evaluation on HABBOF
-`!!TO DO!!` For backward compatibility, we will release code for evaluation on HABBOF.
+`!!TO DO!!` For backward compatibility, we will release code for evaluation on the [HABBOF](https://vip.bu.edu/habbof/) dataset.

 # Citation
 `!!TODO!!`